How to open a company in Dubai step by step

 Type Complexity Foreign ownership Local operations Requirements Ideal for

-Mainland LLC High 100% (activity-dependent) Full Physical office, local licenses, visas Companies operating across the UAE
+Mainland LLC High 100% (activity-dependent) Full Physical office, local licenses, visas Companies operating across the UAE or needing physical presence (shops, real estate agencies, projects within the country)

 Request more information